Child dies from gunshot wounds after being found by IMPD on city's east side

 Officers attempted to provide medical aid to the child before medical services arrived, but the child died at the scene.

-Investigators revealed that the child is a male between the ages of 11 and 14.
-They also revealed the residence where the child was found was occupied by multiple juveniles when officers arrived.
+Investigators say the home where the child was found was occupied by multiple juveniles when officers arrived.

-Investigators are investigating this incident as a death investigation.
-The incident has not been ruled a homicide, and police are trying to explore if this was accidental, self-inflicted, or intentional.

-Note: UPDATE: The Marion County Coroner’s office has identified the child shot on Sunday as 11-year-old Jordan Robertson.
+Allison Marshall, public information officer with the Marion County Sheriff’s Office, says county residents can get free gun locks at branches of the Indianapolis Public Libraries and Riley Children’s Hospital.
+The gun locks also are occasionally given out at public events.